-DOCUMENT 3: FOR FARM ASSURANCE SCHEMES

-Campaign for Responsible Rodenticide Use

-UK Rod enticide Stewardship Regime

-CRRU Aligned Farm Assurance Scheme Declaration

-ed Farm Assurance Scheme contact at

-declare that all Rodenticides with Steward ship conditions will only be applied by myself and my staff in full compliance

-with the current Farm Assurance Scheme S standards relating to the control of rodents.

-Name & Address of Farm Farm Assurance Scheme & Membership Number

-- ned person(s) to purchase/collect only on behalf of the above Farm Assured

-business, and on the explicit understanding a member of a CRRU Aligned Farm Assurar g that these products will only be used at the above business while it remains nce Scheme .

-Named Purchaser / Collector

-I also recognise that it is the r the supplier company of an esponsibility of to immediately notify y changes to its Farm Assurance Scheme Membership status.

-Print Name:

-Position:

-Date:

-VERSION1.
+DOCUMENT 3: FOR FARM A DOCUMENT 3: FOR FARM ASSURANCE SCHEMES Campaign for Responsible Rodenticide Us UK Rod enticide Stewardship Regime CRRU Aligned Farm Assurance Scheme Declaration as the name ed Farm Argurance Scheme contact at declare that all Rodenticides with Stewards ship conditions will only be applied by myself and my staff in full compliance with the current Farm Assurance Scheme S itandards relating to the control of rodents.
+Name & Address of Farm Farm Assurance Scheme & Membership Number I hereby give permission for the below nar ned person(s) to purchase/collect only on behalf of the above Farm Assured business, and on the explicit understanding a member of a CRRU Aligned Farm Assurar g that these products will only be used at the above business while it remains nce Scheme .
+Named Purchaser / Collector I also recognise that it is the re the supplier company of an esponsibility of to immediately notify v changes to its Farm Assurance Scheme Membership status.
+Signed and supplier company or any enanges to its rain Assurance benchie membership status.
+Print Name: Print Name: Position: Date: VERSION1.
 Dec 2015 www.thinkwildlife.org